 Obviously, modern conservatism has little in common with this anti-capitalist perspective.
 As explained further below, today's version is an opportunistic mix of traditional views and the fervently pro-capitalist ideas of classical liberalism.

-Based primarily on the above sources, I conclude that the following are the key principles regarding political power.
+Based primarily on the above sources, I conclude that the following are the key principles about political power.

-- Every complex society has a ruling class.
+1. Every complex society has a ruling class

-The stubborn realities of human nature and the practical challenges of organizing a complex society, and the need for a well-defined social direction make a ruling class inevitable.
+The stubborn realities of human nature, the practical challenges of organizing a complex society, and the need for a well-defined social direction make a ruling class inevitable.
 Anarchism is impossible, and popular sovereignty is illusory.

-- To the degree possible, power is concealed.
+2. To the degree possible, power is concealed

 The simplest way to avoid challenges to power is to deny that it exists.
 This is achieved mainly by promoting the myth of popular sovereignty, but also by branding those who expose political reality as thought criminals and by ridiculing their ideas as "conspiracy theories".

-- Power is about the reality of social control.
+3. Power is about the reality of social control

 A ruling class maintains its power not through sentiments or ideals, but by soberly appraising the political landscape and acting effectively to assert control.
-The aim is to perpetuate the ruler-ruled relationship so that the rulers’ goals can continue to be realized.
 A ruling class will implement whatever measures are conducive to this end, no matter how ruthless these may be.

 Without the consent of the ruled, power is costly and unstable.
 Autonomy that has been surrendered under duress will be recaptured at the earliest opportunity.
 Achieving legitimacy is thus a priority when power is first seized, and retaining legitimacy is an on-going requirement for the ruling class.

 5. Legitimacy is manufactured

 A ruling class consciously constructs legitimacy, in part by meeting popular demands and in part by manipulating the populace through propaganda, deception, fear, and division (racism, sexism, etc.).
 Whatever the chosen mechanisms, legitimacy is far too important to be left to the autonomous choices of the ruled.

 6. Coercion is used when legitimacy fails

 To the degree that low-cost legitimacy fails, high-cost coercion is used instead.
-Coercion either compels consent or neutralizes the dissenters by removing them, physically or psychologically, from the political arena.
+Coercion either compels consent, or it neutralizes the dissenters by removing them, physically or psychologically, from the political arena.